 What else happens on Sunday?

-On Sundays, our “Coffee Cantina” is set up in the courtyard throughout the morning.
-Also, on Sunday mornings from 8:45 to 9:30 a.m. we gather for fellowship in Munds Hall Auditorium where our Breakfast Ministry team prepares and serves a hot breakfast.
+On Sundays, there is coffee set up in the courtyard throughout the morning.
+From 8:45 to 9:30 a.m. we gather for fellowship in Munds Hall Auditorium where our Breakfast Ministry team prepares and serves a hot breakfast.
 There is no charge for breakfast, but donations are gladly accepted.
-After breakfast, the Christian Formation hour begins at 9:30 a.m., followed by the 10:30 service.
-After the 10:30 service, parishioners typically linger outside the church, in the courtyard and in the parlor where we have coffee and cookies.
+After breakfast, the Christian Formation (Sunday School) hour begins at 9:30 a.m., followed by the 10:30 service.
+After the 10:30 service, parishioners typically gather in fellowship in the courtyard and in the parlor where we have coffee and cookies.
 We also offer an Evening Eucharist at 5:30 p.m.

 View our Sunday Schedule